 I’m not much of a snorkeler, but my husband and kids love swimming in Hawaii and doing snorkel cruises.

-We haven’t tried this one yet, but I’m including it on this list of best family activities on Oahu because it’s just 3 hours long, includes food and drinks, and there’s a free shuttle from Waikiki.
+We haven’t tried this one yet, but I’m including it on this list of best family activities on Oahu because it’s perfect if you’re in Oahu with kids.

 And in the off-chance that you don’t see green sea turtles during this cruise, they will re-book you for free!